 Instructional Design Specialist

 Dan Schneck, Instructional Design Specialist, is part of Greenleaf’s team that is serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
-Dan works closely with team members and client stakeholders to develop training standards and engaging e-learning programs for the humanitarian organization.
+Dan collaborates with colleagues to design, develop, and deliver materials for online and in-person learning experiences.

 Previously, Dan worked at the California Department of social services where he oversaw the creation of new training modules from inception through the production and go-live stages.
 He is fluent in Latin and Greek.
 He has also taught Latin and chaired the Electives Department at a prestigious high school.